d20-Luna/Iron-Gods/Traits/README.md

 ### Tech

-Items with the Tech trait are considered technological items and use the [Identify Technology^](/Technology%20Guide/README.md#identify-technology) action to identify.
+Items with the tech trait are considered technological items and use the [Identify Technology^](/Technology%20Guide/README.md#identify-technology) action to identify.

-Weapons with the Tech trait incorporate electronics, computer systems, and power sources.
+Weapons with the tech trait incorporate electronics, computer systems, and power sources.
 Sometimes the weapons use such little energy that they can rely on integrated power sources (such as melee weapons that don’t have a capacity), while others drain batteries with attacks.
 Weapon runes (as found in Pathfinder) don’t function on these weapons.

-Creatures with the Tech trait are powered by or constructed through technological means, and are affected by effects that specifically target technology such as *[rebuke technology^](/Technology%20Guide/README.md#rebuke-technology)*.
-Most Robots have the Tech trait, but Androids do not.
+Creatures with the tech trait are powered by or constructed through technological means, and are affected by effects that specifically target technology such as *[rebuke technology^](/Technology%20Guide/README.md#rebuke-technology)*.
+Most Robots have the tech trait, but Androids do not.

-Hazards or other devices with the Tech trait impose a -5 penalty on all Disable a Device checks against it if the creature making the check does not use an [e-pick^](Gear/README.md#e-pick) charge in the attempt.
+Hazards or other devices with the tech trait impose a -5 penalty on all Disable a Device checks against it if the creature making the check does not use an [e-pick^](Gear/README.md#e-pick) charge in the attempt.

 ## Equipment Traits

+### Aeon

+You can fit one aeon stone or spell gem into this weapon as a single action with the interact trait.
+While you possess the weapon with an aeon stone in it, you gain all the benefits of the aeon stone as if it were orbiting your head.
+While the weapon has a spell gem attached, you gain a number of bonus battery charges equal to the spell gem’s item level × 5.
+These charges regenerate during your daily preparations.
+In addition, you can use the spell gem while wielding the weapon, though using the gem in this manner still destroys it.

 ### Analog

 This weapon eschews advanced electronics, computers systems, and electric power sources, but was manufactured and calibrated using advanced technology.
 This weapon is immune to abilities that target technology.
 Weapon runes (as found in Pathfinder) don’t function on this weapon unless this weapon also has the archaic trait.
-While this use of the word “analog” is not technically correct when referring to technology, use of the term in this way has become common throughout the Pact Worlds.

 ### Archaic

 This weapon is crafted using traditional methods and materials but is not suitable for striking tech armor.
 All weapons from Pathfinder Second Edition have the archaic trait.
 Weapon runes (as found in Pathfinder) function normally with archaic weapons.

+### Arc

+The attack arcs to the closest enemy creature within 10 feet of the initial target.
+If the secondary target’s AC is lower than your attack roll result, you deal electricity damage to that creature equal to 1 per weapon damage die.

 ### Area (burst, cone, line)